weyoss/redis-smq/docs/api/producer.md

 ### Producer.prototype.shutdown()

-Gracefully shutdown the producer and disconnect from the redis server.
+Gracefully shutdown the producer and disconnect from the Redis server.

-This method should be used only in rare cases where we need to force the producer to terminate its work.

-Normally a producer should be kept always online.

 ```javascript
 producer.once('down', () => {